- Home

 Final thoughts…

-For further reading, head over to the diet and nutrition section of our website.
+For further reading, head over to our diet and nutrition section.
 Here, you’ll find other essential vitamin and mineral guides, as well as ideas for healthy diet swaps and tips for eating out.

 How do you make sure you’re getting enough essential vitamins and minerals?
 We’d be interested to hear from you in the comments below.